exosite/industrial_iot_schema/channel-signal_io_schema.md

 This requires that the clock be sync’d on the gateway to the global network time via ntp which is used by our servers in our cluster.
 Our recommendation will be that the ntp server syncs with the gateway at least once every time the power is cycled on the gateway, and once per 12-24 hours of continuous operation time.

 ### Channel Error Handling
-Special Considerations for Errors
+*Special Considerations for Errors*

-When an error occurs for a signal, the payload will change by adding the protected keyword property “error” to the JSON root object like so:
+When an error occurs for a signal, the payload will change by adding the protected keyword property `__error` to the JSON root object like so:

 ```json
 {